flood map Brisbane, Flood Zone in Brisbane

 I’m buying a home in the Flood Zone in Brisbane

-There are various locations that are susceptible to flooding, and Brisbane is one such capital city that has experienced its fair share of floods in the past 100 years.
+Various locations are susceptible to flooding, and Brisbane is one such capital city that has experienced its fair share of floods in the past 100 years.
 If you’re looking to purchase a house in a flood zone in Brisbane, this is what you need to check and realistically contemplate when acquiring a property that has been flooded.

 Check whether the property has been flooded